colin-gourlay/sundown-sessions/src/content/releases/k/kula-shaker/kollected-the-best-of-kula-shaker/index.md

 ---
 ## About

-Kollected: The Best of Kula Shaker is a compilation album by British psychedelic rock band Kula Shaker, released in 2002.
-It draws together their most celebrated singles and album tracks, including 'Hush' and 'Tattva'.
+*Kollected - The Best of Kula Shaker* draws together their most celebrated singles and album tracks, including 'Hush' and 'Tattva'.

 The band rose to prominence in the mid-1990s Britpop era, blending classic rock with Eastern mysticism.